Colorado's Wild Animal Sanctuary Takes In 35 Wild Cats From Tiger King Park: 'We Have The Room'

 Craig says Wild Animal Sanctuary, in fact, was in charge of retrieving and distributing the animals from the three recent raids.

 “We’ve knew more than a month ago this was going to happen,” Craig told CBS4 on Sunday.
 “We have a refuge that’s 9,000 acres.
-So we have the room.”READ MORE: Fifteen Tornadoes In Two Days Hit Colorado
+So we have the room.”READ MORE: Search Continues For Driver Who Crashed Into Fire Hydrant, Ran Away

 Craig couldn’t comment on the health or condition of the animals as per an agreement with the Department of Justice.